Mncedisi0101/salon-booking-app/SECURITY_VALIDATION.md

 8. Test with invalid date/time formats
 9. Test authorization by attempting cross-business operations
 10. Test with invalid status values
+11. **Test with non-existent IDs**: Try booking with fake serviceId, stylistId, or businessId
+12. **Test with mismatched business IDs**: Try to book a service from Business A with a stylist from Business B
+13. **Test with inactive/unavailable resources**: Try booking with inactive stylists or unavailable services
+14. **Test with past dates**: Try to book appointments in the past
+15. **Test with conflicting time slots**: Try double-booking the same stylist at the same time
+16. **Test with out-of-hours bookings**: Try booking outside business hours or on closed days
+17. **Test with invalid categories**: Try adding services with invalid category names

 ## Future Enhancements